-This course explores the fundamentals of language and literacy with emphases on the acquisition of language skills from birth through age eight, understanding family literacy, understanding the connection between reading and writing, the developmental stages of literacy in young children, and the role of cultural influences on literacy.
-A focus of the class will be to provide appropriate assessments for young children.
-Ten hours of tutoring in a school or formal setting is required in this course.
+This course explores the fundamentals of language and literacy with emphases on the acquisition of language skills from birth through age eight, understanding family literacy, understanding the connection between reading and writing, the developmental stages of literacy in young children through adolescence, and the role of cultural influences on literacy.
+A focus of the course will be to prepare teachers of reading and writing to have knowledge of foundational content in the study of multiple literacies, literacy learning, and language development.